wleddy/bikematch/bikematch/views/templates/bikematch/index.md

 Fill out the ['Ineedabike' form]({{ url_for('bikematch.needabike') }}) and tell us about yourself and what you need.

-We will contact you to let you know what bikes we have and arrange to get it to you.
+We will contact you when we have a match for you.
+You and the donor will be provided with each other's contact information so that you can make your own arrangements to hand off the bike.

 ### If you have a bike;
 Fill out the ['Ihaveabike' form]({{ url_for('bikematch.haveabike') }}) and tell us about the bike.

 We will contact you when we have a match for you.
-The donor and recipient will then contact each other to make your own arrangements to hand off the bike.
+You and the recipient will be provided with each other's contact information so that you can make your own arrangements to hand off the bike.

 ### Guidelines
 1. Participation in the Bike Match program constitues your agreement to the terms of the